Filter Options

 What can I expect from the lodges in the Masai Mara?

 “The Masai Mara area has some fantastic lodges and there’s certainly a wide variety of places to choose from.
 Most lodges are in the mid-range and luxury end of the market, and these offer facilities that include one or more restaurants, a bar, a lounge area, often a swimming pool and a gift shop.
 When it comes to the rooms, these come in all shapes and sizes, although most have private bathrooms and mosquito nets and many are decked out in bright safari colors.
 The service in most of the Mara’s lodges is generally excellent.
-Lodges aren’t the only accommodation types in the Masai Mara.
+Lodges aren’t the only types of accommodations in the Masai Mara.
 The other really popular places to stay are the tented camps, which have en suite bathrooms, private terraces, often a writing desk and a wooden chest for decoration.
 Some of the luxury versions have private outdoor showers and even a plunge pool.”

 4